 Requests & Responses

 Angel3 is inspired by Express, and such, request handlers in general resemble those from Express.
-Request handlers can return any Dart object (see how they are handled).
+Request handlers can return any Dart object (see ).
 Basic request handlers accept two parameters:

 to prevent further writing.